gitrdm/gokando/docs/getting-started/README.md

 # Getting Started

-This guide will help you get up and running quickly with gokando.
+This guide will help you get up and running quickly with gokanlogic.

 ## Installation